 |

-Contact service@h-p-cosmos.com for further details about the device models and software versions.
+Contact service[@]hpcosmos.com for further details about the device models

-The coscom version 2.03.1 and higher is also designed for communication with
+The coscom from version 2.03.1 and higher is also designed for communication with

 and control of bicycle ergometers.